Ezz Steel: Subsidiaries

 In addition to its own production, Ezz Steel owns, or holds majority shares in a number of subsidiaries.

 Al-Ezz Dekheila Steel Co. – Alexandria

 Ezz Steel holds a majority stake in Al Ezz Dekheila Steel Co. – Alexandria (العز الدخيلة للصلب – الاسكندرية).
 It was originally established in 1986 as the Alexandria National Iron and Steel Company (ANSDK) in 1982 by Egyptian public-sector institutions, Japanese institutions and global financial institutions, led by industrialist and former Minister of Industry, Ibrahim Salem Mohammedin, who also served as its chairman from 1982 until 2000.
 In 1995 it was listed on the EGX under the ticker IRAX, while Ezz Steel started buying stakes in the company in 1999.

-As of March 2023, Ezz Steel held 64% of the company, while the Egyptian government held over 22% through a number of state owned enterprises led by the National Investment Bank and the National Bank of Egypt.
+As of March 2023, Ezz Steel held 64% of the company, while the Egyptian government owned 20% along with a number of state owned enterprises led by the National Investment Bank and the National Bank of Egypt with a combined 14%.

+In July 2023, the Egyptian government sold its entire 31% stake in Ezz Steel subsidiary, Al Ezz Dekheila Steel Company to Ezz Steel for US$241 million.
+As Ezz Steel's interest increased above 90%, they announced that they would delist from the Egyptian Stock Exchange which requires a 10% free float.